Many new and existing homes have been built at the

 Today, fire crews assigned to protect neighborhoods must leave when approaching fires arrive.

 The system shown above is NOT designed for use by an individual homeowner.
 As shown, it should be deployed by a fire department or a trained crew.
-The water supply can be a hydrant, a tanker truck, a cistern shared by the neighborhood, or a swimming pool.

 The image above is a MIL Spec Hose that is available from